 With any fruit that has been processed (including dried fruits), be sure to check the packaging carefully to make sure there is no warning about gluten cross-contamination.

-You may also want to see my list of the best juice recipes and the best smoothie recipes.
+You may also want to see my list of the healthy juice recipes and the clean eating smoothie recipes.

 3. Legumes